zcdong/Devguide/book/airframes-vtol-testing.md

 When a transition is commanded (by either of the methods above), the VTOL enters the transition phase.
 If the VTOL receives a new transition command back to the old state during an ongoing transition it will switch back instantly.
-This is a safety feature to exit to abort the transition when necessary.
+This is a safety feature to abort the transition when necessary.
 After the transition has been completed, the VTOL will be in the new state and a commanded transition into the reverse direction will take place normally.

 <aside class="warn">
-Make sure the AUX1 channel is assigned to an RC switch and airspeed is working properly.
+Make sure the AUX1 channel is assigned to an RC switch and that airspeed is working properly.
 </aside>

 <aside class="todo">